 It collects products from companies and organisations who want to redirect their surplus products to people in need.

 Registered charities, community groups and non statutory organisations helping people in need can register with Giving World free of charge.

 The charities and groups are responsible for collecting the good and paying for the transportation.

 There is an online search form on the website and special alerts for items not available on the website.

-Good Finance is new website from Big Society Capital to help to help improve access to information on investment and finance for charities and social enterprises.
+new website from Big Society Capital to help to help improve access to information on investment and finance for charities and social enterprises.

 It's aim is to assist charities and social enterprises make an informed decision on investment and finance.
 Including alternative means of raising fund such as crowdfunding.

 The website also has a useful list of other resources to support organisations with measuring social impact.

 Google for Non Profits provides access to free products and tools to help organisations cut their IT costs.